PostGraphDB/postgraph/README.md

  - JsonB Style Key existance operators
  - Intersect and Union Clauses
  - Property Constraints
+ - Network Datatypes - Support Data types for MAC and IP Addresses

 PostGraph is a fork of the Apache AGE project.
 The goal of PostGraph is to go beyond AGE's stated goal of implementing the openCypher query language.
 PostGraph's internals have been greatly overhauled with the expressed goal of improving performance and allowing for new and powerful features.